gw-ece1120-s2016/lab04/README.md

 array with exactly that many integers.
 Finally, call `array_sum` and print the result.

+If the user enters n larger than 1000, you should print an error and quit.

 When you are done with this part make sure git tracks this file.
 Run following command form inside lab04 folder: ``` git add part3.c ```